 2000 was probably the year that we woke up to snow.
 Of course it had little impact on the race, and quite possibly didn’t even snow in DC, but we made the sleepy-eyed executive decision to go back to bed!

 I have no specific memories of our 2001 race.
 I didn’t find any pictures from that year, so I have nothing to jog my memory.
-Miles and I stayed together and Bill finished ten minutes in front of us.
+Based on race results, Miles and I stayed together and Bill finished ten minutes in front of us.
 My time was 1:28:34 (8:51 pace).